Folk music festivals in Bangladesh

-Folk music is one of the genres of music in Bangladesh.
-It is mainly Bengali's own music.
-This music talks about the lives of the people of rural Bengal, happiness, and sorrow.
-There are many parts to it again.
-It highlights the culture of a country or any region of the country.
+Folk music is one of the genres of music in Bangladesh, which generally talks about the lives of the people of rural Bengal.

-The foundation of the festival and more importantly of the Extinct rituals are joint activities.
-The essential operations of the inhabitants were additionally connected with agriculture through several events or festivals and they were controlled by dramas.
-Extinct rituals were a magical process of taming supernatural forces; His character stays in later culture.
-Extinct agricultural festivals were spontaneous, which later became extremely formal and lost their spontaneity.

 Festivals

 Dhaka International FolkFest

 Dhaka World Music Festival also referred to as Dhaka World Music Fest is an international folk music festival held in Dhaka, Bangladesh featuring national and international music stars of different genres.
 The festival covers an extensive scope of performances from local folk and traditional music genres to world fusion and contemporary world music across the globe.
 The festival is perceived to be a cardinal platform in Bangladesh to witness the true fusion in the form of world music.

-Pahela Baishakh
+Pohela Boishakh

-Pahela Baishakh (Poila Baishak) is the first day of the Bengali calendar which is the official calendar of Bangladesh.
+Pohela Boishakh is the first day of the Bengali calendar which is the official calendar of Bangladesh.
 This festival is celebrated on 14 April in Bangladesh and 15 April in the Indian states of West Bengal, Tripura, and Assam (Barak Valley) by Bengalis regardless of religious faith.